From Vets to Pets

 Learn More

-Dr. Young has worked in veterinary pharmacy since 2016 and is among the very few pharmacists to have earned both Diplomate status through the Society of Veterinary Hospital Pharmacists and dual Board Certification: as a Veterinary Pharmacist and in Sterile Compounding (BCSCP).
-She currently serves on the national Specialty Council responsible for setting standards and writing the certification exam in Sterile Compounding for the Board of Pharmacy Specialties.
+Dr. Young is among a small number of pharmacists to hold both Diplomate status through the Society of Veterinary Hospital Pharmacists and dual board certification as a Veterinary Pharmacist and in Sterile Compounding (BCSCP).
+She recently completed her service on the Specialty Council for the Board of Pharmacy Specialties, where she helped shape national standards and contributed to the development of the sterile compounding certification examination.

-Over the course of her career, she has led the development and accreditation of several veterinary pharmacy programs.
-She is a Past President and former Chairman of the Board of the American College of Veterinary Pharmacists, where she served for over a decade.
-She also served as Compounding Chair for the American Pharmacists Association and continues to support its policy and educational work.
+A trusted leader within the profession, Dr. Young has developed and accredited multiple veterinary pharmacy programs and has spent more than a decade in national service roles.
+She is a Past President and former Chairman of the Board of the American College of Veterinary Pharmacists and previously served as Compounding Chair for the American Pharmacists Association, where she continues to support policy and educational initiatives.

-A North Carolina native, Dr. Young is a graduate of the North Carolina School of Science and Mathematics and holds both a Bachelor’s degree in Chemistry and a Doctor of Pharmacy from the University of North Carolina at Chapel Hill.
-Before entering pharmacy, she worked as a chemist – an experience that shaped her attention to detail and scientific approach to patient cases.
+A North Carolina native, Dr. Young is a graduate of the North Carolina School of Science and Mathematics and earned both her Bachelor’s degree in Chemistry and Doctor of Pharmacy from the University of North Carolina at Chapel Hill.
+Prior to entering pharmacy, she worked as a chemist, an experience that continues to shape her analytical approach to patient care and clinical problem-solving.

-When she’s not writing textbooks, she’s usually outdoors training for her next long-distance run or working on her latest Basset Hound rescue project.
-She’s also an unapologetic fan of old-school hip hop.
+Outside of her professional work, Dr. Young is often outdoors training for her next long-distance run or working on her latest Basset Hound rescue project.

 Learn More